spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the product configuration trigger plugin works correctly:
+Make sure that the product configuration trigger plugin works correctly:
 1. Fill the `spy_product_configuration` table with some data.
 2. Run the `console publish:trigger-events -r product_configuration` command.
-3. Ensure that the `spy_product_configuration_storage` table has been filled with respective data.
+3. Make sure that the `spy_product_configuration_storage` table has been filled with respective data.
-4. In your system, ensure that storage entries are displayed with the `kv:product_configuration:sku` mask.
+4. In your system, make sure that storage entries are displayed with the `kv:product_configuration:sku` mask.

-Ensure that the product configuration synchronization plugin works correctly:
+Make sure that the product configuration synchronization plugin works correctly:
 1. Fill the `spy_product_configuration_storage` table with some data.
 2. Run the `console sync:data product_configuration` command.
-3. In your system, ensure that the storage entries are displayed with the `kv:product_configuration:sku` mask.
+3. In your system, make sure that the storage entries are displayed with the `kv:product_configuration:sku` mask.

 {% endinfo_block %}